James Rand - Inventor & Entrepreneur

 James selected not to work at his father’s business, Remington Rand.
-While in his early twenties, he put together a chain of fifty-eight radio stations, that were later sold to a larger company.
+While in his early twenties, he put together a chain of fifty-eight radio stations, that was later sold to a larger company.
 His first invention was an instrument to mix the cabin atmosphere in the airplane with hydrogen enabling pilots to get the correct mix of oxygen while flying.
 He sold this to the Bendix Corporation, who also hired him to work out several inventions, including the automatic washing machine and the Remington electric shaver for Remington Rand, his father’s firm.

 James married Mary Ann Page on February 11, 1936, in Pound Ridge, New York.
 Mary was born on November 9, 1909, in Massachusetts.
 They had four daughters: Mary Ann, Miriam (Dunn), born on July 6, 1938; Deborah (Cochran) born on November 18, 1939, and Pamela Sterling (Dodson), born on April 12, 1942.